 Eagle Nest

-Towering at 8,200 feet above sea level, the aptly named final stop on the Enchanted Circle will give you a real taste of the Wild West.
+Towering at 8,200 feet above sea level, the aptly named final stop on the Enchanted Circle will give you a real taste of the Wild West, a quaint town nestled along Eagle Nest Lake.
+The lake is a popular spot for fishing and offers breathtaking views of the surrounding mountains.
 The main street of this old frontier town features a swinging-door saloon and shops for antiques, leather goods, Native American crafts, silver jewelry, pottery, and more.

 Before you leave, go for a picnic at Eagle Nest Lake.
 It offers some of the best water views in the area, plus world-class trout fishing and wildlife viewing.